On the geographical map of the world, there are landscapes of so unreal beauty as if they were created by artists, the landscapes 'painted' by a soul.

-With Obedska bara and Carska Bara, it is one of the major wildlife refuges and one of the last authentically preserved wetlands in Serbia.
-Zasavica consists of around 2.000 ha of protected wetland made up of meadows, canals, creeks and the Zasavica River itself.
-The area was first put under protection in 1997.
-There are over 600 species of plants are recorded in the reservation.
-Several of them are endangered natural rarities.
+With Obedska bara and Carska Bara, it is one of the major wildlife refugees and one of the last authentically preserved wetlands in Serbia.
+Zasavica consists of around 2,000 ha of protected wetland, consisting of meadows, canals, creeks and the Zasavica River itself.
+The area was first under protection in 1997.
+There are over 600 species of plants recorded in the reservation.
+Several of these are endangered natural rarities.
 There are 185 species of birds in the reserve, of which 120 are resident.
-Because of such large number of birds, including rarities like night heron and spotted crake, Zasavica is included in the list of IBAs, (important bird areas).
+Because of such a large number of birds, including rarities like night heron and spotted crake, Zasavica is included in the list of IBAs, (important bird areas).
 Since 1998, 20 artificial nesting platforms have been placed throughout the reserve.

-Zasavica is the location of the only farm of the Balkan donkey on the territory of former Yugoslavia.
+Zasavica is the location of the only farm of the Balkan Donkey on the territory of the former Yugoslavia.
 The farm was founded in the early 1990s and holds some 120 donkeys.
-They are kept for meat but mostly for their milk, which is used to make the pule cheese.
-It is one of the most expensive in the world with the price of 1,000 euros per kilogram.
+They are kept for meat but mainly for their milk, which is used to make the pule cheese.
+It is one of the most expensive in the world with a price of 1,000 euros per kilogram.